Skip to content

 Data Preparation

-To implement the Paraschiv-Ionescu gait sequence detection algorithm, we load example data from a congestive heart failure (CHF) cohort, which is publicly available on the Zenodo repository DOI.
+To implement the Paraschiv-Ionescu gait sequence detection algorithm, we load example data from a publicly available on the Zenodo repository DOI.

 The participant was assessed for 2.5 hours in the real-world while doing different daily life activities and also was asked to perform specific tasks such as outdoor walking, walking up and down a slope and stairs and moving from one room to another [3].